FDA Issues New Draft of Cosmetic Good Manufacturing Practices Guidelines

 The FDA recently announced that they have issued a new draft guidance on good manufacturing practices for cosmetic products.
 This new draft is an update to the existing “Cosmetic Good Manufacturing Guidelines/Inspection Checklist“.
-According to the Introduction:

 “This document provides guidance to industry and other stakeholders on the FDA’s current thinking concerning what constitutes Good Manufacturing Practices (GMPs) for cosmetics.”

 As with the earlier Inspection Checklist, the format of the Draft Guidance is in terms of “you should determine if…”, so it’s also a checklist of sorts – that hasn’t changed – it’s just that the checklist has a little more explanation and more detail of what should be checked for.

 The Records section outlines the various types of records that should be kept.
 Those records should: “capture in detail the operations, procedures, deviations from procedures, justifications, instructions (including training), specifications, protocols, reports, methods, precautions, corrections and other measures and other appropriate information related to GMPs.”